LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed

-For $64$B packet, \system\ introduces $6-8$\us~ per-packet delay ($4-5\times$ to native) because the state management dominates the whole processing; nonetheless, it still outperforms the SGX port by $5-16\times$.
-For larger packets, the network function itself becomes dominant and so the overhead of \system\ is demoted, as plotted in Fig.~\ref{fig:control_lwids} (b) and (c).
+For $64$B packet, \system\ introduces $6-8$\us~ packet delay ($4-5\times$ to native) because the state management dominates the whole processing; nonetheless, it still outperforms Strawman by $5-16\times$.
+For larger packets, the network function itself becomes dominant and the overhead of \system\ over Native is reduced, as shown in Fig.~\ref{fig:control_lwids} (b) and (c).

-\inlinesec{Real trace} Finally, we evaluate the middleboxes with the CAIDA trace.
-We estimate the average packet processing time and number of tracked flows every $1$M packets.
-Some invalid packets are filtered out so only $97$ data points are collected for each case.
+\inlsec{mIDS} Among the case-study middleboxes, mIDS is the most complicated one with the largest flow state.
+Here, our testbeds can scale to $300$K concurrent connections.
+For each connection mIDS will track two flows, one for a direction, and allocate memory accordingly.
+But since we filter out the trivial ACK packets from the server to clients, we still count only one flow per connection.
+Figure~\ref{fig:control_mids} reveals that the performance of mIDS's three variants follows similar trends as in previous middleboxes: Native and \system{} are insensitive to the number of concurrent flows; conversely, the overhead of Strawman grows as more flows are tracked.